Compare and find a great deal on broadband now & enjoy a whole year of Meerkat Meals & Meerkat Movies*

 The only downside is that, by choosing to bundle everything together, you are limiting yourself to a smaller pool of potential providers, so you may find you have less choice available to you.

 Which broadband providers do we compare?

 At Compare the Market, we work with many providers to bring you great broadband deals.
-You’ll find the main providers like Virgin Media and BT, but also plenty of other providers including TalkTalk, SSE and Plusnet.
-We also include offers from mobile providers like EE and Vodafone.
+You’ll find the main providers such as Virgin Media, Sky and BT, but also plenty of other providers such as TalkTalk, SSE and Plusnet.
+We even include offers from mobile providers like EE and Vodafone.

 How can I compare broadband deals now?

 Simply tell us your postcode and we can quickly help you compare broadband deals from leading internet providers.
-You can compare them in order of monthly cost, data usage, average speeds or contract length, to find the right broadband deal for you.
-Compare and find broadband deals in less than one minute**.
+You can then compare them in order of monthly cost, data usage, average speeds or contract length, to find a broadband deal for you.
+Get a quote in less than 1 minute***.

-**On average it can take less than 1 minute to find and compare broadband deals through Compare the Market based on data in November 2020.
+***On average it can take less than 1 minute to complete a broadband quote through Compare the Market based on data in November 2020.

 Can I get broadband without line rental?

 Normally, internet service providers (ISPs) bundle broadband and line rental together.
 However, there are broadband providers who do offer broadband without a phone line.
 You may find there’s a smaller pool of deals available, but it’s definitely worth comparing broadband deals to find the right one for you.